anneburt/startup/README.md

 # Simon

-To get some practice with HTML, I created my own version of Simon HTML found at https://simon.blocks260.click.
-I used many different elements to outline a basic structure and format for the Simon game including multiple pages with navigation to each, input, buttons, lists, drawing, and more.
-Later in the course, I will add on to this structure to add style and make it interactive.
+To gain experience using HTML and CSS, I created my own version of the simple memory game called Simon.
+My implementation can be found at https://simon.blocks260.click.

+With HTML, I used many different elements to outline a basic structure and format for the Simon game including multiple pages with navigation to each, input, buttons, lists, drawing, and more.

+With CSS and the Bootstrap CSS framework, I was able to make the structure of my website much more visually appealing and added intuitive user interface elements.
+Later in the course, I will make this game functional with the use of JavaScript.